 As a church we use recycled paper and environmentally-safe cleaning products.
 Renewable electricity is supplied by Good Energy to the church.
 We actively recycle paper, print cartridges and plastics.
 We use only Fairtrade tea, coffee and sugar and members of the congregation are on the village Fairtrade Steering Group..
 Every week in the Church Family Notices there is an ‘Eco Snippet’ which gives a little information on environmental issues.

 We are keen to encourage other churches, especially those in our own Presbytery, to become Eco-Congregations.
-At present only five churches in the whole of Dumfries & Galloway are registered with the programme.

 More information on Eco-Congregations is available at: www.ecocongregationscotland.org